Fast & Furious Netflix Series

 One day I got an email from a recruiter at DreamWorks, asking if I was interested in designing and animating fictional user interfaces (FUI) for a new show on Netflix.
 Obviously I thought this was a joke.
 Why would DreamWorks need FUI?
 Certainly not in Kung Fu Panda, or How to train your Dragon....turns out, it wasn't a joke at all.

-Long story short, I was given the opportunity to work on Season 1.
+Long story short, I was given the opportunity to work on season 1 and 2 of a new Netflix show in the Fast & Furious universe.
 It was a fantastic experience.
 Everybody was very welcoming and professional and my boss, Art Director Christine Bian gave us a lot of freedom to be creative with our UI solutions.

 The main challenge working on a show like this was, that the timing was set.
 The voice actors record first, then they make an animated storyboard, which is then handed to us designers with a short brief of what they wish to see.
 Also the dimensions and obviously framerate are set in stone and cannot be changed.
 This is not necessarily a bad thing, it was just a different kind of workflow compared to web design or conventional UI design.